 From fledgling startups to established industry, the Midlands is home to a large, vibrant technology community.
 Birmingham, in particular, has been a flurry of activity in the past five years, drawing attention from around the world.

 DevOpsDays Birmingham brings development, operations, QA, InfoSec, management, and leadership together to discuss the culture and tools to make better organisations and products.
-The 2022 event will be the eighth time we have held DevOpsDays Birmingham, and it'll be the first multi-day tech conference in the Midlands!
+The 2022 event will be the eighth time we have held DevOpsDays Birmingham, and we can't wait to bring back Birmingham's only multi-day tech conference in 2023!

 The format of DevOpsDays Birmingham includes a single track of 30-minute talks in the morning of each day, followed by Ignite talks (5-minute lightning talks).
 We spend the rest of the afternoon in Open Spaces, which are considered a key portion of the event.